lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-Instead of looping through the models, we iterate over the entities, and getting the associated model through the `ModelsCache` instance.
+Instead of looping through the models, we iterate over the entities, and get the associated model through the `ModelsCache` instance.
 For each of the entities, we set, as push constants the model matrix associated to the entity and the projection matrix.
 It is not very
 efficient to update the projection matrix for each entity, but we will change this later on.
 The drawing commands are exactly the same, for
-each entity, though its model, we iterate over their meshes in order to render them.
+each entity, through its model, we iterate over their meshes in order to render them.

 ```zig
 pub const RenderScn = struct {